 Basics of mechanical engineering for Interview

-Here are are basics of mechanical engineering for interview which every engineer must know.
+Here are basics of mechanical engineering for interview which every engineer must know

 Are you a mechanical engineer?
 Do you know the basics of mechanical engineering for interview?
 Here are some of the mechanical engineering basics, every mechanical engineer must know and another reason to learn this is to show off your skills to the company.